 Forest Meteorological Tower Data

-Meteorological data from WBEA’s six instrumented meteorological towers are available for download under the Historical Monitoring Data tab at: http://wbea.org/monitoring-stations-and-data/historical-monitoring-data
+Meteorological data from WBEA’s six remote instrumented towers are available for download under each tower listed at: http://wbea.org/historical-monitoring-data/

 The six, 30-metre tall, solar-powered meteorological towers form a regional network which encircles the core of the Athabasca Oil Sands mining area and extend outwards to 120 kilometres.
 The towers provide essential data from outside the Athabasca River valley, where few continuous data sources exist.

 The meteorological observations generated are used to characterize wind flow within the 68,454 km2 Wood Buffalo Environmental Association air shed, calculate emission deposition, and evaluate ecological data.
 Currently, the meteorological data are being evaluated to determine if they may be used to improve predictive air quality and deposition modeling.